Yoxem/findarray30code/README.md

 Summary
 ---------------
 Code-searcher for Array30, a chinese input method. under X11 license It supports CJK characters, incl.
-Extension A-E.
+Extension A - E.

 Dependencies
 ----------------